 1. Fix a Bedtime Routine

 Prepare yourself before going to bed by avoiding radiations from TV, mobile phones, tablets or other digital devices .
-Reading, relaxing and short, warm water baths can help you unwind and put you to sleep easily.
+Reading, relaxing, and taking short, warm water baths can help you unwind and put you to sleep easily.
 If you feel wide awake, wake up and distract yourself to ensure you fall asleep at the earliest.

-2. Drink Liquids during the Day
+2. Drink Liquids During the Day

 Drink water and other liquids to stay hydrated during the day.
 Limit your liquid intake after 7 pm.
 This habit prevents the urge to wake up, and avoids frequent urination.